 \section{Conclusion}

-In summary we have revised the scheme of symmetric $C_Z$ gate based on double adiabatic passage using counterdiabatic driving.
-This allowed us to substantially reduce the gate operation time with moderate increase of the Rabi frequency without the need for substantially larger blockade strengths.
-Our approach follows the idea of the previous proposal~\cite{Bosch2023}, but here we use a separable driving Hamiltonian for a two-atom system, which is required for $C_Z$ gate.
-The upper limit of Bell fidelity at room temperature is found to be ${\mathcal F}=0.9999$.
-Here we taken into account only finite blockade strength and lifetimes of Rydberg states and ignored any technical imperfections of the experiment, including laser phase noise and finite temperature of the atoms.
+In summary, we have revised the scheme of symmetric $C_Z$ gate based on double adiabatic passage during Rydberg excitation using counterdiabatic driving.
+This allowed us to substantially reduce the gate operation time with a moderate increase of the Rabi frequency compared to modern time-optimal protocols, without the need for substantially larger Rydberg blockade strengths.
+For a case of perfect blockade, the parameters of laser pulses of our $C_Z$ gate for a general scheme of single-photon laser excitation depend on a single parameter which is gate duration time.

+The main advantages of our scheme are the following: (\textit{i}) it is almost as fast, as modern time-optimal, Levine-Pichler and amplitude-robust gate protocols, but has reduced sensitivity of the fidelity both to the value and to the gradient of Rabi frequency; (\textit{ii}) the profiles of laser pulses are described analytically without the need to use many parameters obtained from sophisticated numerical optimization; (\textit{iii}) similarly to the previously designed double adiabatic sequence, it does not create undesired single-qubit phase shifts for single-photon and three-photon Rydberg excitation.

+We also obtained an analytically defined phase profile of the laser pulse for an amplitude-robust gate protocol with constant Rabi frequency and detuning.

+The upper limit of the gate fidelity at room temperature for the simplest single-photon excitation scheme is found to be ${\mathcal F}=0.9999$.
+This can be useful for future applications of quantum error correction with ultracold neutral atoms.
+In the calculation of this limit we have taken into account only the finite blockade strength and lifetimes of Rydberg states.
+These limitations are intrinsic and unavoidable, in contrast to technical imperfections of the experiment, including laser phase noise and the finite temperature of the atoms.
+The account of the technical factors to the gate error budget should be calculated separately, and it strongly depends on the state of art of the experimental technology.
 In the previous work~\cite{Saffman2020} the validity of our physical model was discussed in detail.

-We applied counterdiabatic driving to two-photon and three-photon schemes of laser excitation.
-The Bell fidelity in these schemes is affected by finite lifetimes of the intermediate excited states and non-adiabatic transitions which limit the applicabilty of adiabatic elimination of the intermediate levels.
-However, we have shown that relatively high fidelities of entanglement can be achieved in these more complex configurations.
-We also studied the phase-shift gate protocol for three-photon laser excitation scheme and compared it with the adiabatic pulse sequence.
-For three-photon laser excitation these protocols demonstrated comparable performance for the range of parameters which we considered.
-One of the advantages of our approach is that it is based on analytical expressions without the need for extensive numeric optimization.
-This opens opportunities for further improvement of the gate performance.
+We also applied our gate scheme to two-photon and three-photon configurations of laser excitation.
+The gate fidelity in these schemes is affected by the finite lifetimes of the intermediate excited states and non-adiabatic transitions, which limit the applicabilty of adiabatic elimination of the intermediate levels.
+However, we have shown that high gate fidelities can be achieved in these more complex configurations.